ephracis/device_sniffer/README.md

 Features:
 * Total number of present devices
-* MAC address of the device
+* MAC address of each device
+* Manufacturer of each device
 * Packets sent to and from each device
-* When the device was first seen
+* When each device was first seen
-* When the device was last seen
+* When each device was last seen

 ## Requirements